Fit as a Mama Bear

 Shelby Stover

-Dairy, grain, and gluten-free these cookie dough collagen protein bars have a base of comforting cookie dough with crunchy, hardened chocolate on top.
+Dairy, grain, and gluten-free, these healthy cookie dough collagen protein bars have a base of comforting cookie dough with crunchy, hardened chocolate on top.
 The perfect last-minute, no-bake dessert.

 5 from 1 vote